Khan/wonder-blocks/packages/wonder-blocks-button/src/components/button.md

 ### Example: safeWithNav callbacks

-These examples navigate immediately when doing client-side navigation or when opening a new tab, but wait until the async callback code completes before starting server-side navigation.
+These buttons navigate immediately when doing client-side navigation or when opening a new tab, but wait until the async callback code completes before starting server-side navigation.